Assetto Corsa Car Setup Guide

-When a car takes a turn, the wheels on the outside of the curve have to spin faster than the wheels on the inside so that the car properly rotates.
+When a car takes a turn, the wheels on the outside of the turn have to spin faster than the wheels on the inside so that the car properly rotates.
 A differential is a complex system of gears that connects the powered wheels (i.e. front or rear wheel drive) on the left and right side of the car so that both wheels can be driven by one engine while still able to rotate independently of each other and independently of the engine.
 However, it is a mechanical system that takes the path of least resistance.
 If one of the wheels slip, it will spin with less resistance and draw power away from the wheel that still has grip.

 A differential lock locks the two wheels when the difference is too much, forcing the wheels to spin at the same speed, which transfers power from the slipped wheel back to the non-slipped wheel.
 It acts as a poor man's traction control, although using traction control with it does not override its effects.
 Traction control comes into play when a wheel is slipping, but differential locks can activate even when you have grip, which can be useful because too much relative rotation can cause your car to turn too quickly and spin out.
 Differential locks have different behaviours when accelerating or coasting.

-You should balance this setting with the differential coast to ensure that when you start feathering the throttle after entering a corner, you do not get a sudden change in turning.
+You should balance this setting with the differential coast to ensure that when you start feathering the throttle after entering a corner, you do not get a sudden change in handling.
 In general, you should set this lower rather than higher to avoid limiting your turning, but it should be high enough to prevent loss of acceleration due to a wheel slipping.
 Different cars let you adjust to different levels of precision, giving you 25%, 10%, or 5% increments.
 I suggest settings of 20% to 35%.

 The differential preload setting keeps the differential locked until the torque difference between the wheels is enough.
 While the power and coast locks determine the maximum difference, the preload determines the minimum difference.
 This affects the very start of the turn, when the wheels start trying to diverge in relative rotation speed.
 Keeping the differential locked at first is useful to prevent abrupt turn in that can destabilize the car.

 Race cars have a wing on the back and either a wing or a splitter on the front that are designed to catch the air and push down on the car as it drives.
-Raising the angle of these creates more drag that lowers top speed and acceleration at high speed, but gives you more downforce to increase grip.
+Raising the angle of these creates more drag that lowers top speed, but gives you more downforce to increase grip.
 Front splitters have a lower impact on drag, but open-wheel cars have a front wing that creates more drag to provide more front downforce that allows them to take corners at higher speed.
 The idea behind these wings is that the extra speed you can take corners at should more than offset the loss of speed on straights, considering that turns are the slowest part of the track.